kingsdigitallab/alice-thornton/frontend/posts/blog/2023-03-08-whm-alice-thornton-pain-peril.md

 Content note: childbirth and pain

+For Women’s History Month 2023, we are posting a series of reflections on our first encounters with Alice Thornton and our changing relationship with her books from then to now.
+Feel free to get involved by sending us your own reflections, on Twitter or on Facebook.

+Second in the series is project postdoctoral researcher [Sharon Howard](https://thornton.kdl.kcl.ac.uk/people/showard/):

 I first encountered Alice Thornton almost exactly 24 years ago, during the spring term of 1999 when I was studying for an MA in Women's and Gender History at the University of York and took an option on [the body